MII-IS/SE25/doc/guide/UserManual_SE25_V1.0_12-12-2026.md

 Changes applied in the GUI are reflected instantly in the 3D view, allowing users to clearly see the effect of each action.

----

-### 3.4 Status and Feedback (TBU)

-The interface continuously provides feedback to the user, including:
-- Collision warnings
-- Execution status of automated paths
-- Error or safety notifications

-If a collision or unsafe condition is detected, the system immediately stops the robot and displays a warning message.

-This feedback loop ensures that users always understand the current state of the simulation.

 ## 4. Setting Up the Simulation Scene

 This section describes how the simulation scene is initialized and how the user can restore it to a known state during execution.